-Students eligible for a conditional admission (pending successful completion of the Intensive English Program) will be issued an I-20 for language training.
-The education level on the I-20 will not be changed until the student has successfully completed the Intensive English Program, met all other requirements to begin their degree program and have received acceptance into the program.
+Students eligible for a conditional admission will be issued an I-20 for language training.
+The education level on the I-20 will not be changed until the student has successfully completed all other requirements to begin their degree program and have received acceptance into the program.
 It may be possible that students who are issued an I-20 for language training who provide a higher IELTS or TOEFL upon arrival may not have courses available to meet visa regulations.